cloudflare/cloudflare-docs/content/1.1.1.1/ip-addresses.md

 weight: 2
 pcx_content_type: reference
 title: IP addresses
+layout: list
 meta:
   description: Get IPv4 and IPv6 addresses for Cloudflare DNS resolvers, 1.1.1.1 and 1.1.1.1 for families.
 ---

 # 1.1.1.1 IP addresses

-Consider the sections below to know which IPv4 or IPv6 addresses are used by the different Cloudflare DNS resolver offerings.
+Consider the tables below to know which IPv4 or IPv6 addresses are used by the different Cloudflare DNS resolver offerings.

+For detailed guidance refer to the [Set up documentation](/1.1.1.1/setup/).

 ## 1.1.1.1